Timber trends we love: Enhancing design with engineered timber

 Exposed Timber Features in Interiors

 Exposed timber trusses, beams, and rafters are key elements in contemporary interior design.
 New Zealand architects and builders are taking full advantage of the versatility of exposed timber trusses and beams to achieve a wide array of architectural styles – from industrial chic to modern rustic, through to minimalist elegance.
-These features elevate open plan living spaces, creating sweeping ceilings and stunning architectural features, while meeting functional structural requirements.
+These features elevate open-plan living spaces, creating sweeping ceilings and stunning architectural features, while meeting functional structural requirements.

 Case Study: Morrinsville Farmhouse – Explore how exposed timber beams were used to create open and airy interior spaces in a modern farmhouse.